 Building of a conceptual data model for the railway system is within the scope of the EU-RAIL.
 As regards CCS+, within the draft functional architecture there are several interfaces between the different functions corresponding to the system of interest yellow boxes and also between the functions in the system of interest and the related systems shaded yellow boxes.
-These would be the priorities for the data inclusion in the model

-SP IP conceptual data model at least for the interfaces between the different functions included in the CCS+ scope and the interfaces of the CCS+ functions and the related systems Functional, logical and physical architecture Standard framework for process specification and modelling for a centralized model integration (including assurance) Principles and method for master data management, data flows and registries (e.g. functional track network topology) all the FA to contribute with detailed set of data flow and structures necessary TT supports the collection of data flows and structures for this set of data and provides an integrated conceptual data model for the functional, logical and physical architecture.
+These would be the priorities for the data inclusion in the model conceptual data model at least for the interfaces between the different functions included in the CCS+ scope and the interfaces of the CCS+ functions and the related systems Functional, logical and physical architecture Standard framework for process specification and modelling for a centralized model integration (including assurance) Principles and method for master data management, data flows and registries (e.g. functional track network topology) Centralized ontology register and change management/governance process Centralized modelling platform (also as a extranet service) TT solutions supporting the data gathering, transmitting, storage and managing that main IM and RU are doing (including where possible automatic acquisition of the data) Specification and demonstrator for the digital register (important basis for digital twins) Standard framework as regards Digital Twins for process specification and modelling for a centralized model integration (including where possible automatic acquisition of the data) SP IP (including assurance) the interfaces between the different functions included in the CCS+ scope and the interfaces of the CCS+ functions and the related systems Functional, logical and physical architecture Standard framework for process specification and modelling for a centralized model integration (including assurance) Principles and method for master data management, data flows and registries (e.g. functional track detailed set of data flow and structures necessary TT supports the collection of data flows and structures for this set of data and provides an integrated conceptual data model for the functional, logical and physical architecture.
 For this TT provides a modelling service and interface for the architectural process and assures the model integrity.
-Centralized ontology register and change management/governance process Centralized modelling platform (also as a extranet service) TT solutions supporting the data gathering, transmitting, storage and managing that main IM and RU are doing (including where possible automatic acquisition of the data) Specification and demonstrator for the digital register (important basis for digital twins) Standard framework as regards Digital Twins for process specification and modelling for a centralized model integration (including assurance)
+Centralized ontology register and change management/governance process Centralized modelling platform (also as a extranet service) TT solutions supporting the data gathering, transmitting, storage and managing that main IM and RU are doing (including where possible automatic acquisition of the data) Specification and demonstrator for the digital register (important basis for digital twins) Standard framework as regards Digital Twins for process specification and modelling for a centralized model integration